More at rubyonrails.org:

 </div>

-See the Jbuilder documentation for more examples and information.
+See Builder documentation for more examples.

 By default, Rails will compile each template to a method to render it.
 In the development environment, when you alter a template, Rails will check the file's modification time and recompile it.

-4 Partials
+4. Partials

-4.1 Rendering Partials
+4.1.
+Rendering Partials

 To render a partial as part of a view, you use the render method within the view:

-<%= render "menu" %>
+<%= render "product" %>

-<%= render "application/menu" %>
+<%= render "application/product" %>

-4.2 Using Partials to Simplify Views
+4.2.
+Using Partials to Simplify Views

 <%= render "application/ad_banner" %>